albumentations-team/albumentations.ai/mkdocs/src/docs/faq.md

 ```bash
 python3 -m pip install --upgrade pip
 ```

+### How to disable automatic checks for new versions?

+To disable automatic checks for new versions, set the environment variable `ALBUMENTATIONS_NO_AUTO_UPDATE` to `1`.

 ### I successfully installed the library, but when I am trying to import it I receive an error `ImportError: libXrender.so.1: cannot open shared object file: No such file or directory`.